Azure/Azure-Verified-Modules/docs/content/help-support/telemetry.md

 This resource enables the AVM core team to query the number of deployments of a given module from Azure - and as such, get insights into its adoption.

-To opt out you can set the parameters/variables listed below to `true` in the AVM module:
+To opt out you can set the parameters/variables listed below to `false` in the AVM module:

-- Bicep: `disableTelemetry`
+- Bicep: `enableDefaultTelemetry`
-- Terraform: `disable_telemetry`
+- Terraform: `enable_default_telemetry`

 ## Telemetry vs Customer Usage Attribution